There are lots of good reasons to have indoor plants, even plants in the bathroom.

-Peace lilies make good bathroom plants and are relatively large, so they make good candidates for floor planters.
+Peace lilies make good plants for bathrooms and are relatively large, so they make good candidates for floor planters.
 The peace lily likes indirect sunlight or artificial light.
 Daily misting is recommended.

 These are by no means the only flowering plants available for a small, low-light bathroom setting.
 Many of the other choices also produce flowers.
 The peace lily is just one of three of the most flamboyant. [source]